Udacity vs Coursera — Which One Is Better In 2023?

 Udacity vs Coursera: Customer Support

-An online learning platform needs good customer support as there is already less human contact.
-So to assure the users that they will take care of all the issues, the support team of Udacity and Coursera give their best efforts.
-Let us see how.
+An online learning platform needs good customer support as less human contact exists.
+So, to assure the users that they will take care of all the issues, Udacity and Coursera support team give their best efforts.

 Udacity Customer Support

-Has a more direct approach towards its learners regarding one-to-one interaction; you can approach your mentors and communicate with them about any of the problems you face in your courses.
+It has a more direct approach towards its learners regarding one-to-one interaction; you can approach your mentors and communicate with them about any problems you face in your courses.

-Udacity enables you to interact with them via chats where you can take their advice and discuss issues.
+Udacity enables you to interact with them via chats to take their advice and discuss issues.
 Along with that, it also allows progress tracking and customizes your learning schedule weekly.

 Coursera Customer Support

-Coursera has a team of experts to solve your platform-related issues.
+Coursera has a team of experts to help you solve your platform-related issues.
 This team is available 24/7, all days of the year.
-You contact them by heading to their help page, where you can post your question and derive generalized answers.
+You can contact them by heading to their help page, where you can post your question and derive generalized answers.

 Udacity vs Coursera: Pricing